na-na-hi/renget/archive/v43eo.md

 `temperature=0.75, Repetition penalty=~1.18, top-p=1, top-k=0, Tail Free Sampling=0.85, Repetition penalty range=0, Microstat Tau=0, Microstat LR (ETA)=1`

-i find temp, tfs, and rep pen has greatest impact on output quality

-this is just what i found works nice, if you find better gen settings lmk at no1namialuvr@proton.me logs also welcome at same email
+i find temp, tfs, and rep pen has greatest impact on output quality this is just what i found works nice, if you find better gen settings lmk at no1namialuvr@proton.me logs also welcome at same email

+## limarp

+since the last dataset the model was tuned on (limarp) includes persona's for both characters, you might get better results if you include a persona for the character (you) are roleplaying as not just the bot, also limarp data doesn't use asteriks for actions and has dialogue in quotes.